BlitterStudio/amiberry/docs/README.md

 Amiberry runs on Linux and macOS platforms (ARM32, ARM64, x86_64 and RISC-V).

-## Dependencies

-Please note that you will need some Kickstart ROMs.
-Amiberry includes the free AROS ROM, so you can start it up and use AROS with it directly, but most games will require a Kickstart 1.3 (for A500 emulation) or Kickstart 3.x (for A1200 emulation).
-Amiga Forever is a good source for those.

-### Linux

-If you want to run the Amiberry binary, you will need to install the required libraries on Debian/Raspbian/Ubuntu derived distros like this:

-      sudo apt install libsdl2-2.0-0 libsdl2-ttf-2.0-0 libsdl2-image-2.0-0 flac mpg123 libmpeg2-4 libserialport0 libportmidi0

-if you have an AUR helper like [yay](https://github.com/Jguer/yay), you can build and run [Amiberry](https://aur.archlinux.org/packages/amiberry) through:

-      yay -S amiberry

-### macOS

-The macOS application bundle includes all the required libraries, so you don't need to install anything extra.

 ## Getting Amiberry

 ### DEB packages

 Amiberry is available as a DEB package for ARM32, ARM64 and x86_64 Debian-based Linux platforms.
 You can download the latest version from the [Releases](https://github.com/BlitterStudio/amiberry/releases) area.
-Then you can install it with:
+Then, assuming you have it in your current directory, you can install it with:

-        sudo dpkg -i amiberry_7.0.0_arm64.deb
+      sudo apt update && sudo apt install ./amiberry_7.0.0_arm64.deb

+if you have an AUR helper like [yay](https://github.com/Jguer/yay), you can build and run [Amiberry](https://aur.archlinux.org/packages/amiberry) through:

+      yay -S amiberry

 ### macOS